TanmayThaker/TanmayThaker/README.md

 ### Hi there 👋 ，I'm Tanmay 🙋‍♂️
 You can call me super if you like.

-- Full Stack Web Developement + Machine learning is something I'm interested in.
+- App Development + Machine learning is something I'm interested in.
-- MERN Stack is an area I'm focusing on right now.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...